elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 </figcaption>
 </figure>

-The feedback app is our way to stay connected with you and address any issues you come across, so please make sure to make use of it.
 The issues that we send fixes for every month come directly from folks who make use of this app.

 ## AppCenter

 As we work towards our continual goal of better supporting alternative app stores, one of the challenges is ensuring that you remain safe while using apps from stores with differing security and privacy policies.
-This month we've rolled out a new set of app sandbox warnings to help you better assess risk when installing apps.
-AppCenter will now inform you if an app can can read your location without asking first, if it can access system folders or your home folder, if it can read and write system settings, or if it could possibly escape the sandbox altogether and gain advanced permissions.
+In elementary OS, the supported app packaging format is Flatpak which gives us several tools to that end, including the ability to report back to you when apps have advanced access that could leave you vulnerable.
+In OS 7.1, AppCenter will now inform you if an app can can read your location without asking first, if it can access system folders or your home folder, if it can read and write system settings, or if it could possibly escape the sandbox altogether.
 For certain types of administrative apps, having advanced system permissions makes sense, but our goal is to keep you informed and ensure that apps are always operating with your consent.
-Expect more of these types of warnings to roll out in the future!

 <figure markdown="1">
 ![AppCenter](/images/{{ page.slug }}/appcenter-permissions.png){: width="1198" height="901"}